Sustainability in Costa Rica

 As a program participant, you will get to experience several parts of Costa Rica.

-Several classes and/or excursions will take place on the weekend, and participation is required of all students.
+Classes and/or excursions may take place on the weekend, and participation is required of all students.
 During down time, you will have the opportunity to explore local towns/cities and nature.

 Program Dates